Edgar Lobel: Critical editions

 Poetarum Lesbiorum fragmenta (commonly referred in editions as Lobel-Page or L.-P.) is still one of the two standard editions of Sappho and Alcaeus, the other being E.-M. Voigt (ed.), Sappho et Alcaeus.
 Fragmenta (Amsterdam 1971).
-Lobel and Page’s edition, alongside with Voigt’s, set the standard text for Sappho and Alcaeus’ fragments and no other critical edition of the Lesbian poets had been published until 2021, when Camillo Neri completed his edition of Sappho (critical text with Italian translation and extensive commentary; includes recently—2004, 2014—discovered fragments unknown to both Lobel-Page and Voigt).
+Lobel and Page’s edition, along with Voigt’s, set the standard text for Sappho and Alcaeus’ fragments and no other critical edition of the Lesbian poets had been published until 2021, when Camillo Neri completed his edition of Sappho (critical text with Italian translation and extensive commentary; includes recently—2004, 2014—discovered fragments unknown to both Lobel-Page and Voigt).

 Also, Lobel, like Paul Maas, helped Rudolf Pfeiffer with his edition of Callimachus' works and fragments (2 vols., Oxford 1949–1953).